i3training/about-k8s-rnd/dashboard/lens/README.md

 ![Lens Add From kubeconfig-2](img/3.jpg)

-Trallala you can see the dashboard and manage the RKE cluster using lens
+Trallala you can see the dashboard and manage the k8s cluster using lens

 ![Lens Add From kubeconfig-2](img/2.jpg)